gongminmin/ImpulseDrive/Doc/CapacitorBankSubsystem.md

 `s = C * R`, because `R = V / A`

-When R is 1MΩ, the time is
+In the capacitor bank module, the R is 1MΩ, the discharging time is

 `s = 0.00033 * 1,000,000 = 330`

 , which is about 5.5 minutes.

-When R is 13.3KΩ, the time is
+In the quick bleeder module, a 20KΩ resistor and a 43KΩ resistor are connected in parallel, gives us a 13.65KΩ resistor.
+It dischargs C1 and C3.
+So, the discharging time is

-`s = 0.00033 * 13,333 = 4.40`
+`s = 0.00033 * 2 * 13,650 = 9.00`

-Note that it assumes the voltage doesn't change during the discharging.
-For reality, we need to multiply the time by at least 10.
+**CAUSION**: This equation assumes the discharging voltage is always in the capacitor's peak voltage.
+For reality, the voltage drops during the discharging process.
+It increases the discharging time.
+For safey reason, we need to multiply the time by **at least 10**.

 With the same equation, we can estimate the capacitor bank's charging time.
 The ZVS module is about 60W when its input voltage is 12V.
 For this capacitor bank, the maximum charging current is 60W / 848V = 0.07A.